 In Pennsylvania, adoption from the foster care system is often referred to as adoption through SWAN which is the Statewide Adoption and Permanency Network.
 SWAN is a collaborative effort made up of private adoption agencies, county children & youth agencies, juvenile court judges, foster and adoptive parents, and the Pennsylvania Adoption Exchange.
 All members of the network work together on behalf of children in the custody of county children & youth agencies in order to expedite permanency services such as adoption.

-If you would like more information on adoption from foster care or would like an information packet sent to you, please contact our Adoption Program at 412-441-4884 or email@example.com.
+If you would like more information on adoption from foster care or would like a packet sent to you, please contact our Adoption Program at 412-441-4884 or email@example.com.

 To learn more about adoption from foster care in Pennsylvania and view waiting children, please visit: http://www.adoptpakids.org/.